 Lana is offering individual yoga therapy sessions at different locations in Amsterdam.
 You can also reach out to her for private sessions at home or in your company.
 For more information, please send her a message through the contact page.

 What is yoga therapy?

 Yoga therapy is the application of yoga practice for therapeutic purposes and to prevent health issues.
 Yoga in itself was originally developed as a contemplative practice with the aim of self-realization, not as a treatment approach.
 However, all aspects of yoga contribute to a healthy lifestyle and healthy psychological functioning.
 Growing evidence shows that yoga is effective in preventing and curing a range of physical and mental problems.
 Therefore, integrating yoga with modern medicine is highly beneficial as a clinical intervention.

-In yoga therapy, both physical and mental problems are conceptualized as a consequence of negative patterns that get you out of balance.
+In yoga therapy, both physical and mental problems are conceptualized as a consequence of negative patterns that can cause disbalances in your body and mind.
 Therefore, the approach of yoga therapy is to teach you to become aware of these patterns, and subsequently you will learn to balance yourself again through simple life skills.

 Yoga therapy is not solely about the treatment of a disorder or diagnosis; anyone can benefit from practicing yoga.
 So even if you do not experience severe problems, but just want to find more balance in your life, you can enroll in a yoga therapy programme.
 This may be even a better starting point than only seeking treatment once problems arise.
 Preventing extreme disbalance is better than the need to cure.
-But if you have developed health issues that require a cure, you will learn how to cope with the problem, how to bring balance back and how to maintain it.
+However, if you have developed health issues that require treatment, you will learn how to cope with the problem, how to bring back balance and how to maintain it.